The0therOne/Helmet_Cameras/README.md

 - Config for setting quality (High Quality mode.
 0 - vanilla (48x48), 1 - vanilla+ (128x128), 2 - mid quality (256x256), 3 - high quality (512x512), 4 - Very High Quality (1024x1024) Default: 0 (Vanilla)
 - Synced videos on monitor for all players

+# WARNING
+If new update dont work or have some critical bugs, please download previous version and make issue on github please.
+P.S.
+But it should be ok ;)

 # Releases

 # Version 1.0.0